Senate Bill 3 Implementation

 Stay informed on flood-related topics, including SB 3 implementation, by signing up for the TWDB “Flood” mailing list.
 For questions related to SB 3 implementation, please send an email to Flood Sirens Program.

-In response to the devastating July 2025 Hill Country floods, the Texas Legislature passed several bills aimed at improving Texas' preparedness for future flood events, including Senate Bill 3 (SB 3), which relates to outdoor warning sirens in flash flood-prone areas.
+In response to the devastating July 2025 floods, the Texas Legislature passed several bills aimed at improving Texas' preparedness for future flood events, including Senate Bill 3 (SB 3), which relates to outdoor warning sirens in flash flood-prone areas.
 Governor Abbott signed SB 3 into law on September 5, 2025.

 SB 3 directs the Texas Water Development Board (TWDB) to assess the 30 counties included in the disaster declaration issued by the Governor in July 2025 to identify flash flood-prone areas with a history of consistent or severe flooding where outdoor warning sirens are warranted.